Heavy Road Transportation Services Business License in Dubai

 Provide required documentation including passport copies, business plan, and shareholder details

-Receive initial approval and proceed with licence fee payment
+Receive initial approval and proceed with license fee payment

 Sign tenancy agreement for chosen office or flexi-desk facility